All Episodes

 Oh my God.

-They will take your goodwill, right, and your decency, and your interest in protecting fellow believers, and they will do the nation building, right, fiasco of the neocons 20-30 years ago.
+They will take your goodwill and your decency and your interest in protecting fellow believers.

-That will be a walk into the park behind what they are going to need to do to back up a Christian state of all places where in the Middle East, right?
+That will be a walk into the park, in the park behind what they are going to need to do to back up a Christian state of all places where in the Middle East, right?

-You get you walk down that line folks and forget it.
+You go down that line, folks, and forget it.

-Retract yourselves and concentrate on your own country, right, which is the heart of the America First movement.
+Retracting yourselves and concentrating on your own country, which is the heart of the America First Movement.

 That will never happen.

-You're going to get into this and you're never going to get out.
+You're going to get into this and you will never get out.

-This will be the Christian equivalent of what Israel is for American Sionists, only with far more of a 70 percent electoral base.
+This would be the Christian equivalent of what Israel is for American Zionists, only with far more of a 70% electoral base.

 Absolute disaster, Steve.

-Ben Hornwell, social media, where do people get you?
+Ben Harnwell, social media, where do people get you?

-And thank you for staying around and being on the show this morning.
+And thank you for sticking around, being on the show this morning.

 ben harnwell